Facing the German Autobahn: A Guide to Driving in Germany

 International Driving License

 Coming from the States, you will not need an international license.
-Just take your actual driving license and your passport to verify your identity when picking up your rental.
+Just take your driving license and passport to verify your identity when picking up your rental.

 Side of the Street

-Germans drive on the same side of the street we do: on the right.
+Germans drive on the same street side we do: on the right.
 In cars, the steering wheel is also on the same side as us: on the left.
 So there’s no mental adjustment when getting into their cars.

 Many European countries drive manual cars.
 I think there’s a lot more efficiency in gasoline use that way.
 So, if you’re practiced in driving a manual, go for it.
 I am not.
 I never have, so I made sure the car I rented was an automatic.

-In the States, two way streets are divided by a yellow line and one way streets (or lanes going in the same direction) have white markings.
-However, in Germany I only saw yellow markings in construction areas.
-Two-way streets there have white markings, so be careful and don’t accidentally get into the left lane, as it likely is for traffic going in the other direction.
+In the States, two-way streets are divided by a yellow line, and one-way streets (or lanes going in the same direction) have white markings.
+However, in Germany, I only saw yellow markings in construction areas.
+Two-way streets have white markings, so be careful and don’t accidentally get into the left lane, as it likely is for traffic going in the other direction.

 Below are what some of the German signage looks like: